DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 #### Performance Improvements

 There are several potential performance improvements that could be made.
-For instance, it would be better to transform all lights into the cloud local space before ray marching.
+It would be better to transform all lights into the cloud local space before ray marching.
 This would allow us to perform the lighting in model space instead of transforming the light at each step.

 #### More Tweaking!

-Again, don't hesitate to tweak the result even more!
-Make the cloud rotate, change its scale smoothly, change the light intensity and color, etc...
+Again, don't hesitate to tweak the result!
+Make the cloud rotate, change scale smoothly, change the light intensity, color, etc...

 Do not hesitate to try out stuff to see what could bring some sparks!

 ## Final Note